robinandeer/software-development/documentation/index.md

 Find out [how to document functions][google-docstrings] in your language and stick to accepted conventions.

+## Change log
+Follow this [opinionated standard][keepachangelog] dubbed "Keep a CHANGELOG".
+Basically it should be written in Markdown, mark each release with a version and date, and clearly separate between different categories of changes.

 ## Flowcharts
 :green_apple: Flowcharts can convey overview in ways that is impossible to put into words.
 It can be a great way to organize e.g. a pipeline of functions that will help you in the design of your project.